provectus/internship/dataeng/README.md

 1. first_name - User first name
 2. last_name - User last name
 3. birthts - User birthdate timestamp in milliseconds UTC

+Test csv and img files can be found in the [02-src-data](./02-src-data) folder

 **For example:**